 I ran it along all the edges and anywhere I might see distressing if I were to sand, reapplying paint to my block as needed.
 You can also gently tap the block anywhere you want it to appear distressed.

-The effect is exactly what I wanted and it was so easy to do!
+This effect is so easy to do!

 When I got the look I wanted, I waited for the paint to dry and then gave it a coat of Rustoleum clear spray to seal.